Ishk1401/E2EE-messenger/README.md

 # secure end to end encrypted chatting application
-***note: must read the challenges that i face during the project developement, also snap and shots of working project is down in , github not being able to render those images so please click on them and those images will gonna open seperately in the new tab***
+***note: must read the challenges that i face during the project developement, also snap and shots of working project is down in , github not being able to render those images so please click on them and those images will gonna open seperately in the new tab.***

 ***Thankyou***

 ## description: